wkumari/draft-harkins-owe/README.md

 Internet-Draft      Opportunistic Wireless Encryption          July 2016

-   resulting pairwise secret with the 4-way Handshake, instead of using a shared and public PSK in the 4-way Handshake.
+   Basically, this shared and public PSK mode of access is as bad as an open and unencrypted network.
+[TODO: Explain trade offs; shared PSK means the attacker has to be active and could provide a false sense of security.]
+With OWE, the client and AP, would perform a Diffie- Hellman key exchange during the access procedure and use the resulting pairwise secret with the 4-way Handshake, instead of using a shared and public PSK in the 4-way Handshake.